Nine FAQs on exhibitions.

 - Rotate the staff to keep them fresh and alert.

 - Be attentive and friendly but don't pounce on visitors or place yourself in the entry point to the stand.
 Be on hand, but behave like wallpaper until needed.

 - Address visitors by reading their name tags.

 - Follow up promptly on any enquiries.

-- After the event finishes, but while things are still fresh in mind, hold a debrief meeting with your staff and set new targets and plans for the next event.
+- After the event finishes, but while things are still fresh, hold a debrief meeting with your staff and set targets for the next event.

 Avoid common pitfalls:

-- Providing obstacles to entry onto the stand: steps up, balustrades, psychological barriers.
+- providing obstacles to entry onto the stand such as steps or balustrades;

-- Bored, tired staff more interested in colleagues than greeting visitors.
+- bored, tired or disinterested staff more interested in colleagues than greeting visitors;

 9. How can I capture potential customers' contact details?